 If file size and efficiency is important to you, you could very easily cut this down by 1/3 (or more) by using a much simpler tire and wheel set up.

 Speaking of the tires, it is the very same Michelin Pilot Sport 3D model you may have seen me post here on trashedgraphics.com recently.
 Think of it as an extra little bonus you get for purchasing this 3D model of the Audi R8.

 Oh – and the brakes?
-I built those based on the automotive brake and rotor vector illustration I posted a while ago.
+I built those based on the vector brake illustration I posted a while ago.
 I also posted a 3D model of a wheel and brake rotor which was based on that drawing as well.